SAFE. Creating spaces that embrace diversity.

 No one should be alone.

-You can always file a complaint, even if you don't know the name of the person who attacked you.
-You can do this verbally (by speaking) or in writing (by writing).
+You can always report the incident to the police (110) even if you do not know the name of the person who attacked you.

-Are you under 18 years of age and want to file a criminal complaint?
-Then a parent or legal guardian must file the complaint together with you.
+If you are under 18 and want to report a crime, a parent or guardian must accompany you when you file the report.

-If you do not speak or understand German well, you will receive assistance in filing the report.
+If you do not speak or understand German well enough, you will get help with filing the report.
+Just ask for help at the police station.

-It is your decision whether you want to file a complaint or not.
+It is your decision whether you want to report a crime or not.

 If the situation looks dangerous, ask other people for help.

-Help quickly!
-The longer you wait, the harder it will be.
+Act quickly!
+The longer you wait, the more difficult a situation may become.

-Speak loudly so that others can hear you and join in too.
+Speak loudly so that others can hear you.

 Would you like to call the police?
-If possible, ask the person concerned if that is okay!
+If possible, ask the affected person if that is okay!

-Observe what happens.
-Pay attention to the appearance, clothing, and faces of the perpetrators.
+Observe what is happening.
+Pay attention to the appearance, clothing, and faces of the perpetrators, but also to other witnesses.

-There are counseling centers that can help affected individuals cope with their experiences or provide concrete assistance.
-For example, if a person wants to file a complaint.
-You can find out which ones are available and where to find them here.
+There are counseling centers that can help the person deal with what they have experienced or that can provide help, for example if a person wants to file a complaint.
+You can find some helpful addresses here.

-Say no to racism and discrimination.
-No one should be mistreated, threatened, or hurt by others.
+Stand up to racism and discrimination!
+No one should be mistreated, harassed, threatened, or harmed by others.
 And no one should be alone!

 Together we are strong.
-Solidarity is stronger than hatred and incitement.
-So support each other as best you can and be part of Safe.
+Solidarity is stronger than hate and violence.
+Support each other as best you can and be part of SAFE.
 Together we can create diverse and safe spaces.

-Talk to people who saw the attack.
-Ask for their names, phone numbers, and addresses.
-They may be called as witnesses.
+Talk to people who saw the assault.
+Ask for their names, telephone numbers, and addresses.
+They can be named as witnesses and help by telling what happened.
+For example, if the affected person reports the incident to the police.

-If the person is injured, help them.
-Call the emergency services if necessary.
+If the person affected is injured, help them.
+Call emergency services if necessary.
 (112)

-Does the person feel uncertain?
-Ask if they need support or assistance.
+Does the person affected feel unsafe?
+Ask if they need support from you or someone else.

-Provide the affected person with your contact details (name, phone number, or address).
-You may be needed as a witness later on.
+Give the person affected your contact details (name, telephone number, and address).
+You may be needed as a witness later.

 When did it happen?